I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Understand "pick [a locked thing]" as a mistake ("You have no rogue skills at all.").

 The layer of sand is a backdrop.
 The layer can be flowing or still.
 The layer is flowing.
 The description is "The layer of sand would come up to your knees, perhaps further, if you were standing at the bottom of it."
 Instead of going through the thick door in the presence of the layer when the layer is flowing: say "You cannot possibly fight your way upstream."
 Instead of going to the Exalted Throne in the presence of the layer when the layer is flowing: say "You head away from the torrent of sand, but it is already a struggle to move fast enough with the sand underfoot, and you don't make it to the base of the ziggurat."
 Effect of casting mend at the layer of sand: record outcome "smoothing the surface of the sand to perfect flatness"; rule succeeds.
-Instead of digging the sand: say "You turn over the sand looking for more detritus from inside, but find nothing of interest."
-Instead of searching the sand: try digging the sand.
+Instead of searching the sand: say "You turn over the sand looking for more detritus from inside, but find nothing of interest."

 After deciding the scope of the player when the player is in the Sanctorum:
-	if the rainbow outlines are in the Dry Channel begin;
-		if we have opened the thick door, place the sand in scope;
+	if the rainbow outlines are in the Dry Channel: if we have opened the thick door, place the sand in scope.
-	end if.

 Every turn when the layer is flowing:
 	if opening the thick door, rule succeeds;
-	if the player can see the sand begin;
-		now the sand is still;
+	if the player can see the sand: now the sand is still;
 		move the flimsy scroll to the Dry Channel;
-		if the player is in the Sanctum begin;
-			say "The sand flows up and around the walls of your sanctuary, but you, inside, continue breathing easily.
-Eventually the flood subsides."; otherwise;
+		if the player is in the Sanctum: say "The sand flows up and around the walls of your sanctuary, but you, inside, continue breathing easily.
+Eventually the flood subsides.";
+		otherwise:
 			if the player is affected by aerial shield, say "Your aerial shield is no help, when your legs, waist and chest are being overwhelmed. ";
 			say "The sand keeps pouring around you until your face is covered by fine suffocating powder.
 It does ";
 			let the damage be the roll of 10d6;
 			say " points of damage";
 			make the player take the damage points of damage;
-			if the player is killed, end the game saying "You have died like a moth in an hourglass"; end if;
+			if the player is killed, end the game saying "You have died like a moth in an hourglass".
-	end if.

 Section W(c) - The Goddess and the Snake